David Steelman

 David Steelman is an American politician from the state of Missouri.
+He served in the Missouri House of Representatives, including his time as minority speaker, and the University of Missouri Board of Curators.

+Career

 David Steelman earned a B.A. in economics from the University of Missouri, and graduated first in his class from the University of Missouri Law School in 1978.
 He is the son of the late Dorman L. Steelman, who served in the Missouri House of Representatives, as a circuit judge, and as chairman of the Missouri Republican Party.